About Social Planning & Research

 - make recommendations to Council regarding civic policy as it relates to a range of social issues and areas of concern, including seniors, child care, multicultural relations, gambling and similar topics, including advocacy to senior governments.

-To learn more about the City’s role in Social Planning, visit:
+To learn more about the City’s role in social planning and research, visit:

 Community Social Development